Touch Compass: People

-Founder of Touch Compass and director for over 20 years is Catherine Chappell.
+Founder of Touch Compass and director for over 20 years is Catherine Chappell MNZM.
 Chappell brought with her a background in contact improvisation and from the first performance the company created work that involved aerial techniques, with performers suspended above the stage.
 During her directorship many new works were brought to New Zealand and international stages.

 Chappell left at the end of 2019 and Pelenakeke Brown was appointed as interim director.
 Brown had been in the company when she was young from 1997 to 2000.
 Brown is an interdisciplinary artist with a disability who had been based in New York for six years.
-Brown is of Sāmoan and Pākehā heritage.
-In 2021 Rodney Bell, Suzanne Cowan and Lusi Faiva were appointed to the Artistic Direction Panel.
+Brown is of Samoan and Pākehā heritage.
+Following Brown, in 2021 Rodney Bell, Suzanne Cowan and Lusi Faiva were appointed to the Artistic Direction Panel.
 Rodney Bell was introduced to dance by Chappell.
 He was another dancer that left and came back as he was also a founding dancer.
 After several years with Touch Compass in 2007 he went to California and joined AXIS Dance Company where he created acclaimed work.
 Lusi Faiva was also a founding dancer of Touch Compass, and has featured in and developed lots of work with the company included her solo Lusi's Eden.

 The first work programmed by Bell, Cowan and Faiva on the new Artistic Development Panel was the 25th Anniversary performing arts festival hybrid-event that took place on 15 February 2022 called /rītaha/.

 People the company has collaborated with include BodyCartography Project's Olive Bieringa and Otto Ramstad, composer Claire Cowen, choreographers Carol Brown and Sarah Foster Sproull.

-Touch Compass dancers over time have included Alex Smithson, Duncan Armstrong, Tess Connell, Rodney Bell, Suzanne Cowan, Lusi Faiva, Daniel King and Julia Milsom.
+Touch Compass dancers over time have included Alex Smithson, Duncan Armstrong, Tess Connell, Rodney Bell, Suzanne Cowan, Lusi Faiva, Daniel King, Eden Mulholland and Julia Milsom.
 The dancer Jesse Johnstone-Steele won the Arts Access PAK’nSAVE Artistic Achievement Award at the Te Putanga Toi Arts Access Awards in 2018.
 He has been 17 Touch Compass seasons.